shahzad1062/netlify-app/README.md

 ## Features

-- Display information about Ahmad Kokab, including skills, experiences, and education.
+- Display information about Shahzad Hussain, including skills, experiences, and education.
 - Showcase a collection of Ahmad's projects with descriptions and links.
 - Provide a contact form for visitors to get in touch with Ahmad.
 - Responsive design that adapts to different screen sizes and devices.